About

 Joanne Humphreys BA PGCE MA

-In recent years she has had numerous exhibitions of her work locally and nationally.
-Her work mainly has a personal connection, even down to the flower chosen in memory of her parents and the Geckos that remind her of days with her son Graeme who died of Neuroblastoma at the age of four on December 31st, 1999.
+Her work always has a persional connection even down to the flower chosen in memory of her parents and the Geckos that remind her of days with her son Graeme who died of Neuroblastoma at the age of four on December 31st, 1999.

-In 2021, she decided to work on a piece of artwork to commemorate 40 years of Neuroblastoma UK charity of which she has supported since her son Graeme fell ill in 1998.
+In 2021, she created a piece of artwork to commemorate 40 years of Neuroblastoma UK charity.

 The commemorative piece has 40 portraits of children affected by Neuroblastoma.
-The work will be touring different venues around the UK between 2022 and 2023.
+The artwork toured different venues around the UK between 2022 and 2023.

 You can view Joanne’s work on her website and social media page.